 What do I need to learn to play the drums?

 Getting started on the drums is really straightforward.

 You’ll have to learn basic drum technique and some key drum beats, but it really is easier to start drumming than you think.

-The first lesson requires no equipment whatsoever, meaning you can jump right in and see if drums is right for you.
+The majority of the lessons can be followed with no equipment whatsoever, meaning you can jump right in and see if drums is right for you.

 I really hope that you decide to give drums a go.
 Age 40 is absolutely no barrier to playing the drums; your playing will likely continue many decades into the future.